Sunil-nith/Quizzify/README.md

 ## Getting Started

-To get started with Quizify, follow these steps:
+To get started with Quizzify, follow these steps:

 1. **Clone the repository:**